 “Hell yes!” or “No.”

 This is a brutally simple decision tree that we use to work on our choices here at GMB.
-There are always going to be so many different things pulling at you and so many decisons to make if you let them all build up.
-At its core this simply means that we should work on only doing things we think are great.
+There are always going to be so many different things pulling at you and so many decisions to make if you let them all build up.

 Every day, we’re presented with possible compromises, and often we ask ourselves, “What can it hurt?”
 But all these decisions that go against what we want from life are just ways to dilute our energy and purpose.